AdobeDocs/destination-sdk.en/help/message-format.md

 ## What Adobe needs from you to set up your destination {#what-adobe-needs}

-Based on the transformations outlined in the sections above, we need the following information to set up your destination:
+Based on the transformations outlined in the sections above, Adobe needs the following information to set up your destination:

-* Considering *all* the fields that your platform can receive, *we need the standard JSON schema that corresponds to your expected message format*.
+* Considering *all* the fields that your platform can receive, Adobe needs the standard JSON schema that corresponds to your expected message format.
 Having the template allows Adobe to define transformations and to create a custom XDM schema for your company, which customers would use to export data to your destination.

 <!--